Tututepec: Maximum extent and Spanish conquest

 By the time of Spanish contact Tututepec had conquered many towns near the coast including Suchixtepec, Huamelula, Huatulco, Juchatengo, Jamiltepec, and Juquila, these towns once conquered were expected to bring tribute in addition to bringing slaves and soldiers to the capital.
 Tututepec allowed local rulers remain in power after conquering them but would leave governors from the capital to ensure control.
 The imperial program of Tututepec allowed the rulers to access many resources from tribute using them to trade with other states.
+It is not unlikely that Tututepec's sphere of influence reached as far north as Santa María Zacatepec and as far west as Cahuitan, on the Pacific coast very near the modern border with Guerrero.

 Tututepec's relationship with the Aztec empire is not well known, Tututepec expansion northward was halted by Aztec expansion into Oaxaca but no records of direct interactions remain.
-After the Aztecs captured the mines of Pachuca obsidian, Tututepec who used the material extensively began relying on these mines less for their obsidian needs suggesting unwillingness to directly trade with the rival empire.
+After the Aztecs captured the obsidian mines of Pachuca, Tututepec, which used the material extensively, began relying on these mines less for their obsidian needs, suggesting unwillingness to directly trade with the rival empire.
 While they never explicitly warred with the Aztecs it is known they have had proxy wars as the Aztecs would aid communities on Tututepec's border like Coatlan in defense while Tututepec sent soldiers to Yanhuitlan to aid in their defense against the Aztecs.
 Around this time it is also speculated that the leader of Tututepec commissioned the codex Colombino to honor Eight Deer.

-After the Spanish conquest of the Aztec Empire Hernan Cortes sent his lieutenant Pedro de Alvarado to the coast where they were aided by Zapotecs from Tehuantepec in January 1522, arriving in Tututepec in February being taken to the core of the city before conquering it by March 4th after capturing their ruler Coaxintecuhtli and extorting 30,000 peso's worth of gold eventually leaving him to die in captivity.
+After the Spanish conquest of the Aztec Empire Hernan Cortes sent his lieutenant Pedro de Alvarado to the coast where they were aided by Zapotecs from Tehuantepec in January 1522, arriving in Tututepec in February being taken to the core of the city before conquering it by March 4 after capturing their ruler Coaxintecuhtli and extorting 30,000 peso's worth of gold eventually leaving him to die in captivity.